-Starting out near Pwllcrochan Church we headed east along a country lane and then followed the path around the boundary of the power station.
+From Pwllcrochan Church we headed east along a country lane and then followed the coast path way-markers around the boundary of the power station.
 The large site is surprisingly well hidden from the path, being mostly out of view apart from a series of tall chimneys and pylons, as woodland screens it very well.

 After the power station we crossed some fields and at one gate encountered a beautiful sight, a protective mare with a very young foal.

 The open fields provide some nice views across the Pembroke river as the path heads inland following the line of a tidal inlet.